 Jin: We operate on the belief that good content is what drives legitimate interest from collectors.
 I make sure our products have unique visual appeal and artistic value while challenging the notion of what a good NFT is supposed to be.
 Our growth strategy is mainly organic.
 At this early stage, it is important for us to have a core community of solid members that share the brand’s values.

 Hyuna: I can definitely see that.
-I heard about VRSTL from some friends who know my professional background is in fashion, and the first thing that struck me (other than the design aspect) was the genuine community vibe in the Discord.
-There’s hardly any “gm/gn’s” and community members (politely) call out those who attempt at engagement farming.
+I heard about VRSTL from some friends who know my professional background is in fashion, and the first thing that struck me (other than the design aspect) was the genuine community vibe in Discord.
+There are hardly any “gm/gn’s” and community members (politely) call out those who attempt at engagement farming.